 < PrevNext > 13.
 Lockheed Martin Bethesda, Md.
 Share 2018 U.S.-Booked Air Volume: $200.5 million2018 Global Air Volume: $230.8 million2018 U.S. T&E: $391.7 million2018 Global T&E: $463.9 millionPrimary Air Suppliers: American, United, DeltaPrimary Hotel Suppliers: Marriott, Hilton, InterContinentalPrimary Car Rental Supplier: Avis Budget GroupPrimary Global Online Booking Tool: ConcurPrimary U.S. Payment Supplier: US Bank VisaCard Program: individual bill/individual payPrimary U.S. Expense Supplier: ConcurConsolidated Global TMC: BCDOf Lockheed Martin’s 2018 global air volume, 87 percent was booked in the U.S., but of that, 52 percent was for travel abroad.
 Of the 2018 U.S.-booked air volume, 86 percent of tickets went through approved online tools, and 98 percent of those required no agent assistance.
 The international aerospace company’s single global travel policy requires travelers who book out of policy to document why, and the company set a standard threshold for eligibility to fly in business class.
-The company also implemented a global immigration and tax solution.
 The company’s revenue rose $2.7 billion to $53.8 billion in 2018, while U.S.-booked air spend dropped $3.2 million from 2017’s $203.6 million.
 The company expects U.S.-booked air volume to jump $30.1 million this year.